gofractally/psibase-contributor/README.md

 In general, your workflow will be to open this psibase contributor repo, relaunch it inside a container, do all develoment activities, commit/push from within the VSCode-integrated bash terminal, close VSCode when finished (this closes the container.
 All work is saved unless you delete the corresponding docker volume).

-## Data and build artifact access
+## Development data location

-All source code and build files are stored within a named docker volume and are only accessible from within the container.
-A bind-mount has been added to allow all bundled UIs and compiled wasms (Release version) for system and user services to be accessible from outside the container.
-These artifacts can be found on your host machine in this repo in the `./artifacts` directory.
+All source code and build files are stored within a named docker volume.
+This data is accessible from within the container or alternatively through Docker Desktop.

 ## Updating